VamsiPrasad01/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 - ✅ Python simulation of cosmic velocities
 - ✅ Graphical plots comparing celestial bodies
 - ✅ Practical applications across missions

 ---

-Here’s the **color-coded conclusion** section to match the style of your previous document:

----